 Coaching services

 Coaching is increasing in prevalence as a service provided between supplier and customer.
+The purpose of the standards is to strengthen the level of competency of Norwegian coaches and contribute to a more professionally oriented industry.

 Several people in a meeting room